Sasso0101/subitobot/README.md

 docker start subitobot
 ```

 The Docker container checks for new listings just once and then stops.
-If you want to check periodically for new listings you use `cron` or similar tools to run the previous command on a schedule.
+If you want to check periodically for new listings you can use `cron` or similar tools to run the previous command on a schedule.

 ### Build from source
 Clone the repository and run:
 ```
 docker build -t subitobot .
-docker compose up
 ```